District Institutional Capacity

 The local Government Act 462 of 1993 stipulates the existence of 11 decentralized department in the District Assembly.
 This means that the previous 22 decentralized departments have been merged into eleven.
 Indeed these decentralized departments are to be an integral part of the District Assembly structure.

-In the Gushegu District, not all the departments of the assembly exist.
-With the exception of the Central Administration, Finance, Health and Community Development, all other departments that exist do not have the full compliment of their constituents units.
-The Works Department is not for instance physically present in the district.
-The PWD and Feeder Roads have officers at the regional level who have oversight responsibility for the district.
-Similarly, the Town and Country Planning Department for want of staff has assigned an officer at the regional level to take care of the district.
+In the Gushegu Municipality, not all the departments of the assembly exist.
+With the exception of the Central Administration, Finance, Health and Community Development, all other departments that exist do not have the full complement of their constituents units.
+The Works Department is not for instance physically present in the Municipality.
+The PWD and Feeder Roads have officers at the regional level who have oversight responsibility for the Municipality.
+Similarly, the Town and Country Planning Department for want of staff has assigned an officer at the regional level to take care of the Municipality.

 This dual allegiance issue has had a long pedigree and owes its origin to the previous Local Government Council System in which departments were only deconcentrated at the Council level.
 The other reason is that the departments still receive their Financial Encumbrances (FE) for their operations from their line ministry.
 Although it has long been recognized that the solution to the dual loyalty is in the composite budget system, not so much has been done to get the composite budget working.